Hilla Limann: Death and burial

 Limann had chronic health problems and later died of natural causes.
 He was survived by his wife, Fulera Limann, and seven children: Lariba Montia (née Limann), Baba Limann, Sibi Andan (née Limann), Lida Limann, Daani Limann, Zilla Limann and Salma Limann.
 He was buried at private burial ceremony in his home town, Gwollu in the Sisala District of the Upper West Region at midnight on 1 March 1998.
 A government delegation led by the then Minister of Defence, Alhaji Mahama Iddrisu were present to mourn with the family.

 Hilla Limann Foundation

 The Hilla Limann Foundation is a charity that was launched on the commemoration of the 40th anniversary of his presidency in September 2019.
 Its aims are to end the abuse of human rights through education, championing the cause of human development for the poor and vulnerable, engender enlightenment about true democracy and promote the awareness of human rights.

 Honours

 Limann was honoured with the Knight Grand Cross of St Michael and St George by Elizabeth II, Queen of the United Kingdom in 1981.
+The same year, he was awarded the Order of the Yugoslav Great Star.